patrickjeter40/patrickjeter40/README.md

 - 👀 I’m interested in software, boardgames, travel, nature.
 - 🌱 I’m currently learning the PERN stack.
 - 📫 How to reach me:
-linkedin.com/in/patrick-jeter
-patrick.oneil.jeter@gmail.com
+- 💻 Currently working as an application architect lead using HTML, CSS, JS, Ruby. linkedin.com/in/patrick-jeter patrick.oneil.jeter@gmail.com